"

 At this point and onward, it is precarious.

-There is another small cave tunnel,
+There is another small cave tunnel, and then the rest is basically

 a vertical drop down with some ladders,